ZeroElectric/Raylib-CSharp-Vinculum/README.md

 ## What is **Raylib**?

-[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, inclueds systems for: audio, 3D, 2D, 2D physics, fonts, animation an OpenGL abstraction layer and more.
+[Raylib](https://www.raylib.com/) is a easey-to-use videogame framework well suited for prototyping, tooling, embedded systems and education, inclueds systems for: audio, 3D, 2D, 2D physics, fonts, animation, an OpenGL abstraction layer & more.
 Inspired By `Xna` & The `Borland Graphics Interface`.  **However, `Raylib` is a C framework**.  `Raylib-CSharp-Vinculum` is a C# autogen wrapper, which lets you use Raylib in C#/.Net.

-## High performance for 3d! (but `unsafe` to use)
+## High performance for 3D! (but `unsafe` to use)

-3d in `CsLo` requires the `unsafe` keyword.
-If you use 3d, you need to understand how pointers work.
+3D requires the `unsafe` keyword.
+If you use 3D, you will need to understand how pointers work.
 A basic guide on pointers can be found [here](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/unsafe-code).
-Raylib uses pointers to link things like `Model`, `Mesh`, and `Material`.

-### Additionally, 3D users: **be sure you check the FAQ & Tips section below**, especially on how you need to use `Matrix4x4.Transpose()` when sending matricies to Raylib.
+### Additionally, 3D users: **be sure you check the FAQ & Tips section below**, especially on how you need to use `Matrix4x4.Transpose()` when sending Matricies to Raylib.

 # How to Install